-A. Sutherland - AncientPages.com - Throughout history, abandoned ancient places with great history have always fascinated people.
-Unfortunately many of these places are now forgotten, neglected or destroyed.
+A. Sutherland - AncientPages.com - Throughout history, abandoned ancient places with fantastic history have always fascinated people.
+Unfortunately, many of these places are now forgotten, neglected, or destroyed.

-Lothal was originally the site for the lustrous Red Ware culture, associated with the post-Rigvedic Vedic civilization, and named for its mica-related pottery.
+Lothal has initially been the site for the lustrous Red Ware culture, associated with the post-Rigvedic Vedic civilization and named for its mica-related pottery.

-The people of Lothal worshipped a fire god, that could be the horned deity depicted on ancient seals.
+The people of Lothal worshipped a fire god, which could be the horned deity depicted on ancient seals.

-The city that developed as the most important port and a center of the bead industry, gems and valuable ornaments that flourished until 1900 BC.
+The city that developed as the most important port and a center of the bead industry, gems, and valuable ornaments flourished until 1900 BC.
 These products reached the far corners of West Asia and Africa.

-The massive dockyard, which was the world's earliest known, had an area 37 meters from east to west and nearly 22 meters from north to south.
+The massive dockyard, which was the world's earliest known, had 37 meters from east to west and nearly 22 meters from north to south.
 It made Lothal famous.
-The dock was probably the greatest work of maritime architecture before the birth of Christ.
-This was the earliest known dock found in the world, equipped to berth and service ships.
+The dock was probably the most outstanding work of maritime architecture before the birth of Christ.
+It was the earliest known dock found in the world, equipped to berth and service ships.

-The town was divided into blocks of approx 2 metre-high (approx 6 ft) platforms of kiln baked and dried bricks, each consisting of 20–30 houses of thick mud and brick walls.
-The dockyard was located away from the main river to avoid deposition of silt.
+The town was divided into blocks of approx two meter-high (approx 6 ft) platforms of kiln baked and dried bricks, each consisting of 20–30 houses of thick mud and brick walls.
+The dockyard's location was away from the main river to avoid the deposition of silt.